1 |Bike along the waterfront

 4 | Spend a Day at the Park

-It’s worth making a day trip to High Park – there are tons of things to do with the family on the grounds.
-The park has one of the oldest and biggest playgrounds in the city; boasts a swimming pool with a water slide; a splash pad with a wading pool; two cafes on the grounds; and a petting zoo.
+It’s worth making a day trip to High Park or Centre Island- there are tons of things to do with the family on the grounds.
+High Park has one of the oldest and biggest playgrounds in the city; boasts a swimming pool with a water slide; a splash pad with a wading pool; two cafes on the grounds; and a petting zoo.
 If you’re staying late, be sure to check out Shakespeare in the Park, which runs until September 2nd.

 5 | Eat out at Toronto’s most kid-friendly Neighbourhoods